 The Gold Coast Convention and Exhibition Centre (GCCEC) is a world leading sustainable venue for conferences, conventions, meetings and events.
 The GCCEC is committed to the continued cultivation of environmental and social stewardship.

-As the first convention centre in the world to have achieved the coveted EarthCheck Gold status, which recognises the Centre's commitment to operating at the world's highest environmental standards.
+We are the first convention centre in the world to have achieved the coveted EarthCheck Platinum status, which recognises the Centre's commitment to operating at the world's highest environmental standards.
 Learn more about our sustainable initiatives and accreditation, or contact us for further information about holding a green event at the GCCEC.